Content Amplification: Strategies to Boost Reach in 2026

 2. Earned amplification second.
 This is where other people carry your content further: journalists, community managers, niche subreddits, industry Slack groups, newsletter curators.
 You earn this by making content worth sharing and by building real relationships before you need them.

 3. AI citation layer third.
 This is the one almost everyone ignores.
 Structure your content so it gets cited by ChatGPT, Perplexity, Google AI Overviews, and Claude.
-Google’s AI Overviews now appear in over 25% of all searches, up from around 13% in early 2025.
+Google’s AI Overviews now appear in roughly 21% of all searches-rising to over 55% of informational queries depending on query type and device.
+ChatGPT serves 800+ million weekly users.
 If you’re not in the AI response, you don’t exist for a massive slice of queries.

 Here’s what this looks like in practice for a B2B SaaS team that publishes a research report: